DoctorKhan/The-Cosmic-Game-Book/output/final/The_Cosmic_Game_Complete_Book.md

 **The Observer**: The awareness that watches thoughts, emotions, and experiences without being identified with them.
 Your true identity as consciousness itself, distinct from the content of consciousness.

-**The Player vs. The Autopilot**: The Player is your eternal soul/consciousness, the source of conscious choice.
-The Autopilot is the temporary human personality and its conditioned programming.
-Most people identify with the Autopilot, forgetting they are the Player who can consciously take the controls.
+**The Player vs. The Autopilot**: The Player is your eternal soul/consciousness, the conductor of your inner "Council of Selves."
+The Autopilot is the temporary human personality, run by a collection of un-mastered archetypal "characters" and their driving charges.

 **The Scribe vs. The Conscious Author**: The Scribe unconsciously rationalizes whatever happens; the Conscious Author deliberately creates meaning from experience.
 The difference between being lived by life versus consciously living life.